1966–67 United States network television schedule: Monday

 Notes: To Tell the Truth replaced The Jean Arthur Show on December 12.
 Captain Nice replaced The Roger Miller Show on NBC on January 9, the same night the similar Mister Terrific replaced Run, Buddy, Run on CBS.
 Both series were cancelled by their respective networks at the end of the season.
-Vacation Playhouse was a summer anthology series made up entirely of unsold television pilots.
+Vacation Playhouse was a CBS summer anthology series made up entirely of unsold television pilots.